Tutorial Lesson: Arranging plants

 Copy the picture to the clipboard

 1. Choose the Draw Using > Solids option in the Options menu.
-Its important to remember that PlantStudio always uses the current drawing option when you save, copy or print a 2D picture.
+It’s important to remember that PlantStudio always uses the current drawing option when you save, copy or print a 2D picture.

 2. Choose Copy Picture from the Edit menu.
 The picture export options window will appear.